Thr0cut/thr0cut.github.io/_posts/2024-01-28-ctf-htb-analysis.md

 ---
-title: "CTF: Analysis (HtB, Windows, Hard)"
+title: "CTF: Analysis (HTB, Windows, Hard)"
 excerpt: "A detailed walkthrough of \"Analysis\" machine on HackTheBox."
 tagline: "Snort it out!"
 header: